Songluhaining/CRFL/README.md

 The average detection time of our approach is accelerated about 18 times compared with a state-of-the-art approach.
 Moreover, CRFL has superior localization performance when using the same statement-level localization technique with advanced approachs, which shows that CRFL can fast and efficiently localize buggy feature interactions.

-This project references [VarCop](https://ttrangnguyen.github.io/VARCOP/) in its code.
-And CRFL has less dependency on the platform and libraries used, both Linux and Windows systems can use it normally.
+CRFL has less dependency on the platform and libraries used, both Linux and Windows systems can use it normally.
 The meaning of arguments are as following:
 1. **system_name**: For example Email, GPL, or ZipMe, etc
-2. **buggy_systems_folder**: the path of the folder where you place the buggy versions of the systems, e.g. /Users/thu-trangnguyen/SPLSystems/Email/1Bug/4wise/
+2. **buggy_systems_folder**: the path of the folder where you place the buggy versions of the systems, e.g. /Users/whn/SPLSystems/Email/1Bug/4wise/
 3. **sbfl_metrics**: The list of spectrum-based fault localization metrics that you would like to use for calculating suspiciousness scores of the statements
 4. **w**: the weight (from 0 to 1) used to combine product-based suspiciousness score and test case-based suspiciousness score.
 The default value is 0.5.